canonical/notary/README.md

 * port: the port in integer form to serve all of GoCert's API and frontend
 * pebblenotificationsenabled: a boolean that once enabled, will allow GoCert to send pebble notices.
 Read more about it (here)[https://github.com/canonical/pebble?tab=readme-ov-file#notices].

-an example config file may look like:
+An example config file may look like:

 ```yaml
 keypath:  "./key.pem"